 When they are young they eat a variety of things including insects, but as they get older they hone in mostly on fruits and flowers that fall out of the rainforest trees that tower over the rivers.
 This is probably why the machaca has such a wild set of teeth.
 Adults average about 4-6 lbs with fish over that being true heavyweights, but many of the rivers we fish have very healthy numbers of really big machaca.

 Flylords: What makes this species so unique to target on the fly?

 Based on the fruits the machaca are munching on “matching the hatch” means tying on poppers that have just the right amount of kerplunk or plook to mimic the falling edibles.
-The casting is aggressive with no delicate presentations needed – snack popper down, wait a couple of seconds, lift and on forward cast snack popper down again, repeating until a machaca erupts on your fly.
-They are fast, fight hard, and jump when hooked – and on the right day one can catch quite a few.
+The casting is aggressive with no delicate presentations needed – snack popper down, wait a couple of seconds, lift and on the forward cast snack popper down again, repeating until a machaca erupts on your fly.
+They are fast, fight hard, and jump when hooked – and on the right day, one can catch quite a few.

 Flylords: When is the season for this phenomenon?

 Tom: Throughout the year many rainforest trees come into season.
 Hatches include flower petals, full flowers, and a huge variety of fruits.
 Due to Costa Rica’s many microclimates, some rivers shine on some days while others may have already peaked or are still coming into prime conditions.
 Of all the botanical phenomenons the crowning glory is the espavel, or wild cashew, which drops oblong cherry-sized green fruit around the end of our dry season.

 This is probably comparable to a Western US salmon fly hatch in the biologically important role it plays in a machaca’s annual forage, and they swarm under the trees lining the river ambushing the fruit as they fall.